grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/400 Reuse and re-run tests.md

 Take note of the features of this script:
 - The `default` function has two groups, `User contacts page` and `Coinflip game`
 - The `options` object has two properties, `thresholds` and `scenarios`
-- There are two custom metrics, `contactsLatency` and `coinflipLatency`.

 In the following sections, learn how to split these components into separate files, and combine them dynamically at run time.